croquet/microverse/docs/Avatar.md

 ## Introduction

-The "avatar" of Croquet Microverse handles user interaction such as mouse and keyboard, manages the "camera" of the 3D scene.
+The "avatar" of Croquet Microverse handles user interaction such as mouse and keyboard and manages the "camera" of the 3D scene.
 The avatar is implemented as a special kind of [card](./Card.md).
 The default listeners for user interaction, such as the WASD key and pointer navigation, Ctrl-Click editting etc. are specified in a behavior module so that you can implement a new set and turn on and off certain actions.
 You can also attach some other behaviors to add world-specific features.

 The base actor class of the avatar is called AvatarActor, and the base pawn class is called AvatarPawn.
 Because it is a card, its visual appearance is specified in the same way for a 3D model-type card.